 Students interested in off-campus employment should inquire at the Office of Student Affairs.
+Job boards are located outside the Office of Student Affairs in Tonkawa and in the main hallway of Everest Administration Building in Enid.

 OTHER AWARDS

 Other awards are available through: